Harishsargar/UttarAI/README.md

 # 🧠 UttarAI – Chrome Extension

 **UttarAI** is a Chrome Extension that provides smart, AI-generated replies for **Gmail** and **WhatsApp Web**.
-By capturing conversation context and leveraging a Spring Boot-powered backend, UttarAI automatically suggests personalized replies directly in the input box—saving time and improving communication efficiency.
+By capturing conversation context and leveraging a Spring Boot-powered backend, UttarAI automatically suggests personalized replies directly in the input box-saving time and improving communication efficiency.

 ---